adetaylor/webkit-wiki/Contributing.md

 git clone git@github.com:WebKit/WebKit.git WebKit
 ```

 Note that this will require adding a [ssh key](https://github.com/settings/keys) to your GitHub profile.
+For more information about alternate WebKit remotes, consult [Alternate Rmoetes](/WebKit/WebKit/wiki/Git-Config#Alternate-Remotes)

 ## Setup